jmespath/jmespath.site/docs/specification.rst

 of any type (``array|object|number|string|boolean|null``).

 JMESPath functions are required to type check their input arguments.
-Specifying an invalid type for a function argument will result in a JMESPath error.
+Specifying an invalid type for a function argument will result in a ``invalid-type`` error.

 The expression type, denoted by ``&expression``, is used to specify a expression that is not immediately evaluated.
 Instead, a reference to that